"Dance to the beat of your dreams."

 Leotard or skirted leotard and pink/skin toned tights or solid colored T-shirt and athletic-type shorts or leggings.
-Pink/ skin toned leather or canvas ballet shoes, black tap shoes
+Pink/ skin toned leather or canvas ballet shoes, tan tap shoes

 Leotard or skirted leotard and pink/skin toned tights or fitted jazz pants, capris or leggings.
-Bare feet are preferred, ballet shoes or black jazz shoes allowed
+Bare feet are preferred, ballet shoes or tan jazz shoes allowed

 Hip Hop & Tumbling

 T-shirt and athletic-type pants or shorts, fitted jazz pants, capris or leggings, clean sneakers, bare feet may be recommended for tumbling sections of class.

 Clothes you can move or stretch in.
 Ballet shoes for Ballet, non-rubber soled shoes for Swing, Ballroom and Latin, clean sneakers for Hip Hop

 Consistent Attendance is essential to dancer’s progress in class.
 We recommend that dancers attend each week if possible.
 If your child is ill, we discourage their coming to class.
 If you anticipate an absence from your child’s class, please inform your teacher in advance or email Candace Lee @ Candace.firstname.lastname@example.org.

 Visit the restroom before class begins.
 Requests for breaks are distracting to the class as a whole.